 This program element uses magnetic confinement fusion research facilities in the U.S. to develop the physics understanding needed to advance the FES mission and demonstrate the ultimate potential of the tokamak for fusion energy production.
 The FES large-scale experimental facilities provide essential tools to explore and solve many fundamental issues of fusion plasma physics in integrated systems at fusion-relevant parameters.
 Research at small-scale facilities addresses critical issues that may affect the tokamak concept.
 This program element also includes research and development in technology areas that enable improvements in tokamak plasma performance.
-A high priority for these facilities is to resolve important issues for ITER, develop the predictive understanding needed for ITER operation, and advance the physics understanding needed to design a Fusion Nuclear Science Facility (FNSF) or a fusion power plant.
-Major themes of this program element are (1) the physics basis for the spherical tokamak (ST) and the advanced tokamak (AT) concepts as candidates for an FNSF; (2) techniques to minimize the impact of transient plasma events; (3) solutions to the tokamak divertor and plasma-material interface (PMI) challenge; and (4) toroidal confinement physics understanding for ITER and beyond.
+A high priority for these facilities is to resolve important issues for ITER, develop the predictive understanding needed for ITER operation, and advance the physics understanding needed to design future experiments.
+Major themes of this program element are (1) the physics basis for the spherical tokamak (ST) and the advanced tokamak (AT) concepts as candidates to support a fusion nuclear science program; (2) techniques to minimize the impact of transient plasma events; (3) solutions to the tokamak divertor and plasma-material interface (PMI) challenge; and (4) toroidal confinement physics understanding for ITER and beyond.

-Subprogram Contact: Mark Foster, (858) 455-3360, Mark.Foster@science.doe.gov
+Subprogram Contact: Mark Foster, (858) 455-3360, Mark.Foster@science.doe.gov Website: http://science.energy.gov/fes/research/

-Website: http://science.energy.gov/fes/research/